-- Step 1 Set the LAN. - (Optional) Open the Chrome browser, go to the Settings page, choose System, click Open your computer's proxy settings, and deselect Use a proxy server. - 2.
-(Optional) Under Proxy server, deselect Use a proxy server for your LAN. - 3.
-Click Save. - Step 2 In the address box of the browser, enter https://UPS IP address. - Step 3 Enter the correct user name and password and click Login. - Step 4 On the WebUI, choose Monitoring > UPS System > Running Control, and click Inv.
+- Step 1 Open a browser (Chrome, Firefox, or Edge are supported).
+Take Edge as an example.
+Choose Settings > Default browser and set Allow sites to be reloaded in Internet Explorer mode (IE mode) to Allow. - Step 2 Choose More tools > Internet options, click the Advanced tab, check that Use TLS 1.2 and Use TLS 1.3 are selected, and click OK. - Step 3 In the address box of the browser, enter https://UPS IP address. - Step 4 Enter the correct user name and password and click Login. - Step 5 On the WebUI, choose Monitoring > UPS System > Running Control, click Inv.
 ON, and confirm the operation to start the inverter.

 If the power module receives a startup command when it cannot be started, the startup command will be retained for 1 minute.
-Within 1 minute, if there is no situation (for example, the power module encounters other faults, executes a shutdown command, or a fault is rectified) that requires the startup command to be cleared and the power module becomes able to start, then the power module responds to the startup command.
+Within 1 minute, if there is no situation (for example, the power module encounters other faults, executes a shutdown command, or performs fault clearance) that requires the startup command to be cleared and the power module becomes able to start, then the power module responds to the startup command.